Searinox/ScryptCalc/README.md

 ScryptCalc is a PyQt 5 UI frontend that uses hashlib's Scrypt implementation.

-Some attempts have been made to clear secret info from the application's memory as soon as they're no longer needed there as well as on application close, but with Python being unmanaged and Qt as well underlying variable management implementations not being set in stone, this only mitigates the amount of occurrences.
-Memory dumps will contain at least some recent inputs and their resulting passwords.
+Attempts have been made to clear secret info from the application's memory as soon as it's no longer needed there, but with Python being unmanaged and Qt as well underlying variable management implementations not being set in stone this only mitigates the amount of occurrences.
+Memory dumps will contain at least some recent inputs and their resulting passwords, usually 1-3 occurrences each.

 The UI provides the ability to set Scrypt's N^2, P, and R parameters, as well as the output length in bytes and the output format.